 Summertime has a way of bringing The Bend to life.
 Pops of color come back in full, especially at some of our most scenic landscapes.
-Baseball returns to one of America’s best minor league ballparks.
+Baseball at one of America’s best minor league ballparks turns into a centerpiece activity.
 Patios open for the season.

 There are certain sights and sounds we associate with summer around here.
 Let us show you some of the best.